homayounrezaie/HelloEarth/README.md

-# Hello Earth: Remote Sensing and GIS in Python without GUI !!!
-(From Zero to Hero )
+# Hello Earth: Remote Sensing and GIS in Python without GUI